astrovine/cross-border-payments/README.md

 # Cross-Border Payment Optimization 💱

 ## Overview
-The Cross-Border Payment Optimization Tool is a full web application designed to optimize international money transfers by recommending the best payment route based on cost and speed.
-It leverages real-time exchange rate data and a dataset of payment providers to provide actionable insights, targeting use cases like remittances or business payments across corridors such as US to Nigeria or US to UK.
-This project demonstrates end-to-end development skills, combining backend logic, API integration, and a responsive frontend.
+The Cross Border Payment Optimization Tool is a full web application designed to optimize international money transfers by recommending the best payment route based on cost and speed.
+It leverages real time exchange rate data and a dataset of payment providers to provide insights, targeting use cases like remittances or business payments across corridors such as US to Nigeria or US to UK.

 ## Features
 - Analyzes payment options (e.g., Wise, Swift, Western Union) based on fixed fees, percentage fees, and transfer speed.